YuliaShell/Bug_report/README.md

 Preconditions: Install the application "Уроки медитации"

 Steps to reproduce:
-    1. Open the application
+    1. Open the application</br>
-    2. Click hamburger menu (in the bottom right corner)
+    2. Click hamburger menu (in the bottom right corner)</br>
-    3. Choose “lessons”
+    3. Choose “lessons”</br>
-    4. Choose “basic course” and click “open”
+    4. Choose “basic course” and click “open”</br>
-    5. Scroll to the footer in order to leave a comment
+    5. Scroll to the footer in order to leave a comment</br>
-    6. Write a comment
+    6. Write a comment</br>
-    7. Click “save”
+    7. Click “save”</br>

-Actual result:
+Actual result:</br>
 A failure pop-up dialog box appears.
-The comment is not sent.
+The comment is not sent.</br>

-Expected result:
+Expected result:</br>
 The comment appears in the comment column.